2025 Solar Incentives Guide for Massena, NY - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC initially applied to 30% of the total cost of installing a solar system, although it has fluctuated slightly over time between 26-30%.
-The installation date of your solar system will determine what percentage you qualify for.
-The total installation cost includes the panels themselves as well as the cost of accessories, equipment and labor.
+The ITC was originally for 30% of the total cost of installing a solar system, although it has fluctuated slightly over time between 26-30%.
+The percentage you qualify for will depend on when your solar system was installed.
+The total installation cost includes the panels themselves as well as the cost of equipment, accessories and labor.
 There is no maximum amount you can claim.
-The ITC can be applied to solar panels installed after January 1, 2006, on your primary or secondary residence.
+The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
 The residence must be in the United States and owned by you.

-Wondering how the ITC applies to your specific situation?
-Contact your local Massena solar panel installer to get more information.
+Have questions about how the ITC applies to your specific situation?
+Reach out to your local Massena solar panel installer to get more information.

 State & Local Solar Incentives